 In The Light Of A Brighter Day, an essay first broadcast in 1951, the author activist and lecturer discussed her vision of faith.

-Below is a selection of Helen Keller's most inspiring ideas.
+Below is a small selection of some of Helen Keller's most inspiring ideas.